-Wednesday night, I drove myself for 30 minutes to a hospital in rural Taumarunui, New Zealand, where I collapsed on the emergency room floor in the most intense pain I’ve ever felt, in my stomach.
+Wednesday night, I drove myself to a hospital in rural New Zealand, where I collapsed on the emergency room floor in intense pain.

 At one time airports held the romantic promise of adventure, discovery, and transient moments of connection in the flow of people in motion.
 Not so much anymore…

 Here in Part 3 of my “How I Pack Series”, I’ll illustrate how my choice of backpacks and gear combine on the daily to make me compact, prepared, and most of all, organized.

 In Part 1 of this series, “How I Pack”, I discussed my overall philosophy behind packing my bag for long-term travel.
 Here in Part 2 I’ll cover specifics of what I’ve chosen to put in my pack, how much, and why.
 Please bear with me, as this post will be somewhat long, with photos.

 In this entry, I’ll be starting a series on a fun subject many I’ve met on the road have urged me to write about: how I pack for travel.

 My time in Peru was so heart-opening, mind-expanding, consciousness-transforming, body-healing, spirit-challenging, soul-nourishing, cried-every-last-tear-taking-it-all-in-and-yet-there’s-more??? life-changing that I had to go to Colombia just to chill out.